June was one hell of a road trip.

 Mischealleous Road Trip Items

-Cash & Credit Card: If you’re travelling to a foreign country for your road trip, make sure you’ve unblocked your credit card for international use.
+Cash & Credit Card: If you’re travelling to a foreign country, make sure you’ve unblocked your credit card for international use.
 You’ll need it to pay for purchases, toll gate fees, and to withdraw cash from ATMs.

 First Aid Kit: You might stumble over your own feet, walk into a pole or accidentally slide down some rocks.
 Whatever happens on your next road trip, pack a basic first aid kit to fix up those minor bumps and bruises.